ingo/ingo.github.io/_recipes/birria_de_res.md

 ---
-title: Birria de Res
+author: Tejal Rao
 category: Entrees
 description: Birria, the regional stew from Mexico saw a meteoric rise in popularity recently, as a soupy style made with beef, popularized by birria vendors in Tijuana, took off in the United States.
 The best way to serve birria is immediately and simply, in a bowl, with some warm corn tortillas.
-image: merlin_183102807_b67d22d9_5849_47d3_9360_a5927e956757_articleLarge.jpg
+image: birria_de_res.jpg
 image_attribution: David Malosh for The New York Times
 size: 8-10 servings
+source: https://cooking.nytimes.com/recipes/1021858-birria-de-resundefined
 time: 2 3/4 hours
-author: Tejal Rao
-source: https://cooking.nytimes.com/recipes/1021858-birria-de-resundefined
+title: Birria de Res
 ---
 ### Ingredients

 * `2` poblano chiles